 If you don't feel like making the crust by hand, you can also use a large food processor.
 Simply add the flour, icing sugar, salt, butter in the food processor and pulse until its a pea coarse crumble.
 Then add the egg yolk, heavy cream, and vanilla until mixture slightly comes together.
 The mixture should hold when pinched but not form a ball.
 Then turn onto a lightly floured work surface and knead until dough forms a ball.

 step by step instructions 🔪

-1. Prepare the apples filling.
+Step 1 - Prepare the apples filling.
 In a large bowl, add the apple slices and remaining filling ingredients.
 I like to use a silicone spatula to mix the filling to ensure the apples are thoroughly coated but do not break when mixing.
 Set the apple filling aside.

-3. Add in the wet ingredients.
-Add in the egg yolk, heavy cream, and vanilla.
-Mix until the dough gathers into a ball.
-Form into a 1 inch dough circle, cover tightly with plastic wrap, and place in the fridge to cool for at least 30 minutes.
+Step #7 - Plastic wrap and cool.
+Cover the dough tightly with plastic wrap, and place in the fridge to cool for at least 30 minutes.

-5. Roll out the crust.
+Step #9 - Roll out the crust.
 Using a rolling pin on a lightly floured work surface, turn out the dough and roll to about ¼ inch thick.
 The dough can be crumbly and it is okay if it breaks here and there.
 But if you are finding that your dough is extremely dry, add a little water and gently work it in until the dough comes together.

 Serve each simple apple crumble tart with a heaping scoop of vanilla ice cream and extra pecans!

 storage & reheating ⏲️

 These apple crumble tartlets can be store for up to 2 days at room temperature uncovered.
 They can be stored in an airtight container in the fridge for up to 1 week.